 Additional Financial Aid

-TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+TheDream.US is a national organization that offers scholarships to students with or without DACA or TPS attending eligible postsecondary institutions across the country.
 In Illinois, the following institutions are TheDream.US Partner Colleges:

 Illinois allows individuals in most professions to obtain professional and occupational licensure regardless of their immigration status.